networknt/light-doc/content/en/tool/light-codegen/openapi-generator.md

 #### Docker Scripting

 You can use docker run command to call the generator but it is very complicated for the parameters.
-In order to make things easier and friendlier to DevOps flow let's create a script to call the command line from docker image.
+In order to make things easier and friendlier to DevOps flow, let's create a script to call the command line from docker image.

 If you look at the docker run command you can see that we basically need one input folder for schema and config files and one output folder to generated code.
 Once these volumes are mapped to local directory and with framework specified, it is easy to derive other files based on convention.